bluerobotics/ping-viewer/Display-Settings.md

 Select the units (meters or feet) for the application to display

 - **Plot Theme:**
 Select the color swath/gradient to use for the [Waterfall](home#waterfall) display.
-Custom gradients can be created according to the [User Gradients](#user-gradients) section.
+Custom gradients can be created according to the [custom gradients](#custom-gradients) section.

 - **Theme:**
 Select the application menu theme (light or dark)